 This guidance is for candidates preparing to apply for and sit one or more theory exams of the MRCPCH or Diploma of Child Health.
 We offer two options to candidates, and the fees for both are the same.

 The other option is to sit the exam at one's own home or another private location with online invigilation, which we explain here.
+This option is only available if candidates meet our online invigilation eligibility requirements, please see below.

 If you select this option, you will be monitored online and in real time by a trained invigilator, or proctor, during your exam.
 This will also be recorded and reviewed later.